-Coaches, leaders, and athletes running or training in a public space, other than a track and field facility, can take place in unlimited numbers as long as the activity is taking place within a COVID secure environment setting.
-If a COVID secure environment is not in place the following will apply; activity can take place on a one-to-five basis only (i.e. one coach or leader and up to five athletes or runners OR up to six athletes or runners with no coach or leader present).
+- Athletes and runners training in an outdoor public space, other than a track and field facility, can take place in unlimited numbers as long as the activity is taking place within the COVID secure environment setting.
+If a COVID secure environment is not in place the following will apply; activity can take place on a one-to-five basis only (i.e. one coach or leader and up to five athletes or runners OR up to six athletes and runners with no coach or leader present).
 These individuals do not need to be from the same family household, but all must adhere to the latest social distancing guidance.

-- More information on coaching young athletes and runners, and government guidelines for when working with young people, can be found here at Sport England. - Coaches, leaders, athletes, or runners should adhere to all restrictions that may be placed on a public space by the owner of that space. - Coaches and leaders should think about a booking system being put into place before sessions. - A coach or leader can carry out a coaching session or lead a session with up to five athletes or runners and then coach or lead another group of five athletes or runners after the conclusion of the first session.
-Coaches and leaders should not coach more than five athletes or runners at any one time. - Coaches and leaders should ensure they have carried out a standard risk assessment of any training space or route, as they would normally, prior to the session taking place. - Coaches and leaders should think about touch points on the route and as such should plan accordingly. - Coaches and leaders should think about the public space they are meeting in along with the general population demand on the route being used. - Coaches, leaders, athletes, and runners should ensure they carry out standard safety procedures (e.g. phones, route planning etc) when accessing 'wild' public spaces. - Coaches, leaders, athletes, and runners aiming to access trails and mountains or public spaces a long way from assistance and emergency services should make themselves aware of any local guidance/considerations prior to travel/training.
+More support for clubs and venues can be found in our clubs and venue guidance documents. - Coaches, leaders, and runners should adhere to all restrictions that may be placed on a public space by the owner of that space. - Coaches and leaders should ensure they have carried out a standard risk assessment of any training space or route, as they would normally, prior to the session taking place. - Coaches, leaders, and runners should ensure they carry out standard safety procedures (e.g. phones, route planning etc) when accessing 'wild' public spaces. - Coaches, leaders, and runners aiming to access trails and mountains or public spaces a long way from assistance and emergency services should make themselves aware of any local guidance/considerations prior to travel/training.
 Consideration of whether the activity could add to pressure on emergency services should be taken.